apm-it/mmq/README.md

 It is also possible to delete emails from the queue or execute an individual Postfix command in combination with the queue ID.

+**For more information on how to purchase the software visit the website <https://yellowcow.ch/produkt/mmq/>**

 ## Commands

 Action to be performed for the selected entries: